IHristos/Sara_Mara_Bot/README.md

         7. Run the Bot in Terminal:

-           7.1 Navigate in terminal to your Bot directory:
+           8.1 Navigate in terminal to your Bot directory:

                cd C:\path\to\your\bot\folder

            7.2 While in terminal run the node file:

                node index.js

-               OR
+            OR if you used another naming:

                node yourBotFileName.js

           8. Invite your Bot to your Discord Server and give it the right permissions:

              8.1 Go to Discord Developer Portal

              8.2 Select your Bot application

              8.3 Go to the OAuth2 tab → URL Generator

              8.4 Select bot and applications.commands

-             8.5 Under Bot Permissions, select:
+             8.5 Under Bot Permissions, check the following boxes:

                     View Channels
                     Read Messages